 For use cases with company ownership, check out this blog post about using company ownership.

-Here are a few things to know about how company ownership will affect visibility of data throughout your account.
+Here are a few things to know about how company ownership will affect the visibility of data throughout your account:

 - The owner of a company is granted access to all the data attached to that company, including deals, people, documents, activities and agenda items.
 Ownership overrides standard visibility on an individual company basis without changing a user’s role or visibility to other data in the account.